Glossary

 “Air Force yellow signifies the excellence required of Air Force personnel; Air Force (ultramarine/reflex) blue signifies the sky as the primary theater for Air Force operations.”

-A patch that has been intentionally altered from the original .
-This may be anything from cutting off a rocker, scroll, or tab, to something as subtle as adding embroidery (often difficult to detect without a close examination of the back side).
-Post-production embroidery may include the addition of one or more elements to the field, but more often it is done to correct a “typo” in the designation or motto.
-Occasionally, it’s even done to change an inscription rather than to fix an error-even officially!
+A patch intentionally altered from the original version.
+This includes cutting off a rocker, scroll, or tab, or adding embroidery (often difficult to detect without a close examination of the back side).
+Additional embroidery post-production may include the addition of one or more elements to the field, but is also done to correct a error in the inscription (designation or motto).

 A type of morale patch produced to commemorate or celebrate the date or year of a notable event.
 Such events include the anniversary of an organization’s establishment or the number of years a particular organization has operated a specific type of aircraft.

-60th Anniversary of the Activation of the 50th Fighter Group
+50th Operations Group 50th Anniversary of the Establishment of the 50th Fighter Group

-25th Anniversary of Operation HOMECOMING, the Repatriation of US POWs Held in North Vietnam
+445th Airlift Wing 25th Anniversary of Operation HOMECOMING, the Repatriation of Prisoners of War from North Korea

 Approved Patch